iTwin/imodel-native/iModelJsNodeAddon/api_package/README.md

 # Changing and Publishing the Addon

 **Key point:** The addon packages and the api package must all be published with the same version number.

 **Key point:** The addon and imodeljs-nodeaddonapi.d.ts must be in sync.

 ## Build

 You can build the addon like this:

-`bb -siModelJsNodeAddon b`

-If you are making changes to the libraries that are used by the addon, such as DgnPlatform.dll, then you must add BuildAll to your build strategy, in order to build and link with your local build, rather than with LKGs, like this:

 `bb -s"iModelJsNodeAddon;BuildAll" b`

 To force a rebuild of individual parts, do this:

-`bb "iModelJsNodeAddon;BuildAll" re DgnPlatformDLL <other libraries...> iModelJsNodeAddonLib* MakePackages`
+`bb -s"iModelJsNodeAddon;BuildAll" re DgnPlatformDLL <other libraries...> iModelJsNodeAddonLib* MakePackages`

 ## Version